Denys88/rl_games/README.md

 * Added Deepmind Control PPO benchmark.
 * Added a few more experimental ways to train value prediction (OneHot, TwoHot encoding and crossentropy loss instead of L2).
 * New methods didn't.
 It is impossible to turn it on from the yaml files.
 Once we find an env which trains better it will be added to the config.
+* Added shaped reward graph to the tensorboard.

 1.6.0